medvedevgroup/SibeliaZ/README.md

 By default SibeliaZ tries to use as much threads as possible.
 You can limit this number by using the above switch.
 Note that different stages of the pipeline have different scalabilities.
-TwoPaCo will not use more than 16 threads, graph analyzer sibeliaz-lcb will not use more than 4, while the global aligner will use as much as possible.
+TwoPaCo will not use more than 16 threads, graph analyzer sibeliaz-lcb will not use more than 8, while the global aligner will use as much as possible.

 Memory allocation
 -----------------
-Some prgorams in the pipeline require an amount of memory specified beforehand.
-For example, the graph constructor TwoPaCo uses it for Bloom filter, and the global aligner requires a memory limit to be set to work correctly.
-This can be set using the option:
+The graph constructor TwoPaCo preallocates memory for Bloom filter.
+By default, the Bloom filter size is thrice of the size of the input files.
+The Bloom filter size can be set manually with the option:

 	-f <memory amount in GB>

-If SibeliaZ runs out of memory, try increasing this amount, see "Troubleshooting" section for more details.

 Output directory
 ----------------